Model

 Issues a mongodb findOneAndUpdate command.

-Finds a matching document, updates it according to the update arg, passing any options, and returns the found document (if any) to the callback.
-The query executes if callback is passed else a Query object is returned.
+Finds a matching document, updates it according to the update arg, passing any options.
+A Query object is returned.

 Example: